 iOS 14 problems can spoil Apple's otherwise beautiful iPhone software upgrade, so we're here to help you fix the iOS 14 bugs and glitches that you may run into.

 Broken Wi-Fi, poor battery life and spontaneously reset settings are the most talked about iOS 14 problems, according to iPhone users.
 Luckily, Apple's iOS 14.0.1 update fixed many of these early issues, as we've noted below, and subsequent updates have also addressed problems.

 That said, while some bugs have been solved, a few nasty ones persist.
 Not only that, but some updates have brought new problems, with iOS 14.2 for example leading to battery issues for some users.
-And currently, some folks aren't even getting text message notifications - an issue Apple hasn't even fixed yet.

 Most issues are more annoying than severe, but even then they can ruin the experience of using an expensive phone.
 Below you'll find the most widely reported issues along with any fixes for them - which in many cases just means updating your software, because as of iOS 14.4, a lot of the issues have been solved.